dwjoyce/pythonbook/chapters/Slicing sequences.rst

 Slicing sequences
 =================

-.. quote:: Many people
+.. quote:: Bill Bryson

-    A programmer is a device for turning caffeine into code.
+    A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
+They are, in short, a perfect match.

 Dipping in
 ----------